thegeek36/Django-Rest-Framework/README.md

 - Introduced to ViewSets in Django, a powerful tool for simplifying view creation.
 - Enhanced knowledge and practical skills for building APIs efficiently.

+## Day 7: Model ViewSets to make CRUD API easier

+- Learned about ModelViewSets in DRF and how it makes the code simple and easy.
+- Developed  a CRUD API using the same.

 Stay tuned for more updates 📚👩‍💻📈

 Feel free to explore the code and documentation to see my progress in action.If you'd like to follow along with my learning, check out the <a href = "https://www.youtube.com/playlist?list=PLbGui_ZYuhijTKyrlu-0g5GcP9nUp_HlN"> <b>YouTube playlist </b>  </a> from where I am learning DRF.
 Happy coding! 😊🚀